 Gregory M. Lipper is Senior Litigation Counsel at Americans United for Separation of Church and State.

-Before joining Americans United, Mr. Lipper spent six years at Covington & Burling LLP, where his practice included trial and appellate litigation, white-collar criminal defense, and First Amendment advice.
-Mr. Lipper also represented parties or amici in nearly twenty cases before the U.S. Supreme Court.
+Before joining Americans United, Greg spent six years at Covington & Burling, where his practice included trial and appellate litigation, white-collar criminal defense, and First Amendment advice.
+He also represented parties or amici in nearly twenty cases before the U.S. Supreme Court.

-Mr. Lipper received his J.D., magna cum laude, in 2003 from Harvard Law School, where he was Notes Editor of the Harvard Law Review, an oralist on the winning team in the Ames Moot Court Competition, and a student attorney with the Criminal Justice Institute.
-Following law school, Mr. Lipper clerked for Judge R. Guy Cole, Jr., on the U.S. Court of Appeals for the Sixth Circuit.
-He received his B.A., with honors, from Northwestern University in 2000 and was a National Intercollegiate Champion in Extemporaneous Speaking.
+Greg received his J.D., magna cum laude, from Harvard Law School, where he was Notes Editor of the Harvard Law Review, an oralist on the winning team in the Ames Moot Court Competition, and a student attorney with the Criminal Justice Institute.
+After law school, Greg clerked for Judge R. Guy Cole, Jr., on the U.S. Court of Appeals for the Sixth Circuit.
+He received his B.A., with honors, from Northwestern University and was a National Intercollegiate Champion in Extemporaneous Speaking.

-You can follow Mr. Lipper on Twitter at @theglipper.
+You can follow Greg on Twitter at @theglipper.